razi-rais/microservices/workshop/readme.md

 > NOTE: Following software are compatiable with Linux, Mac OS X and Windows operating system.
 During the minikube setup you will need to install a hypervisor that will run the minikube vm.
 It is reocmmended to use virtualbox as a hypervisor if possible.

 * Clone the repo:  ``` git clone  https://github.com/razi-rais/microservices.git && cd microservices/workshop  ```
-* Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) (This link contains step by step insructions to setup Minikube on variety operating system)
+* Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) (This link contains step by step insructions to setup Minikube on variety of operating system)
-* Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (This link contains step by step insructions to setup Minikube on variety operating system)
+* Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (This link contains step by step insructions to setup Minikube on variety of operating systems)

 After successfull installation of minikube and kubectl verfiy the setup: